 3. What is the SI unit of conductivity?

 Explanation: The formula of the conductivity is the σ = 1/ρ.

 Now, the unit of conductivity becomes the inverse of resistivity.

 4. In an insulator, the forbidden energy gap between the valence band and conduction band is of the order of:

-Explanation: In insulators, the forbidden energy gap is very large, in the case of semiconductor it is moderate and in conductors, the energy gap is zero.
+Explanation: In insulators, the forbidden energy gap is very large; in the case of semiconductors, it is moderate, and in conductors, the energy gap is zero.

 6. The forbidden gap in the energy bands of germanium at room temperature is about:

 Explanation: (Germanium) = 0.67eV